silviabt/ny-taxi-data-analysis/README.md

 - After the execution the result should be delivered in an output folder containing the following:
     - a json file containing the peak hour for the taxi trips
     - all the taxi trips during the peak hour in parquet format

+#### Application Setup:

+1. In src/main/resources/application.properties the following need to be defined:
+- data.location.path -> path to folder location containing the parquet files containing New York Taxi Data 2009-2016
+- data.zones.location.path -> path to folder location containing the Taxi Lookup Tables

+2. Other prerequisites:
+- Java Version: >= 1.8
+- Apache Maven: 3.6.3
+- Winutils hadoop and HADOOP_HOME set in system environment variables

 #### Implementation Results: